djcopley/lightshow/README.md

 Lightshow is a collection of LED strip animations controlled by a single unified web interface.
 Instructions and setup documentation to come.
 This project is still in early development.

-*Just a warning: Most of this code is subject to change.
-There are a lot of things I would like to rework eventually.
-I am developing this in parallel with my school course load so these things will happen when they happen.*

 ![](assets/webpanel.png?raw=true)

 ## Downloading and Running